christiancadieux/kube-monitor/README.md

 Kube Monitor is a collection of agents that run at interval and try to establish the health of cluster resources like etcd and VIPs.
-It is written in go and vuejs and can run on user's laptop.
+It is written in GO and VueJS.

 ## UI